 If you like a curly style, try changing up your look by using rollers instead of displaying your natural curl pattern.
 Wash and go might highlight your different textures and twist-outs and braid outs are not strong enough to get you a uniform curly look.

 Rollers help make your curls uniform, and you can always use two different sizes to get a different look.
-Many times larger-sized rollers are used up top and a size smaller will be used on the sides and back.
+Often larger rollers are used up top and smaller-sized rollers are used on the sides and back.
 If you have two or three different textures, rollers can go a long way to getting you the style you like.

 Try an updo for the areas you’d like to highlight and hide for the day.
 Don’t worry, side do’s are also possible.
 And if you want to show off the curls in the back of your head or up top, try a puff.

 Styling multi-textured curly hair begins with prioritizing its health.
 Regularly balance moisture and protein levels using deep conditioners or overnight masks.
 Multi-textured hair means varied curl patterns; you might have wavy curls at the front and tighter patterns at the back, especially if transitioning from chemically straightened hair.